-Effective time management comes with unrivaled benefits.
-Some of these include an ability to meet targets, get more done, and attain the self-fulfillment that comes with crushing tasks.
-When you have your time in check, you’d invariably be affecting your relationships, too.
-Moreso, billionaires like Warren Buffet and Bill Gates have touted time management as the most important key for their success.
-Who knows, you could become the next billionaire.
+Effective time management comes with unrivaled benefits — meeting targets, getting more done, and attaining the self-fulfillment of crushing tasks.
+Moreso, billionaires like Warren Buffet and Bill Gates have touted time management as the most important key to their success.

-Now, let’s get started.
-How do you become an expert at managing your time?
+Now, how do you become an expert at managing your time?

 1. The Pomodoro Technique: The Acclaimed Time Management System that Has Transformed How We Work by Francesco Cirillo

 Francesco Cirillo created the Pomodoro technique over thirty years ago.
-Even up to this point, it is still referenced and practiced, a testament to its efficacy.
+It is still referenced and practiced, even up to this point, which is a testament to its efficacy.
 Cirillo’s book focuses on people who have challenges sticking to their tasks from start to finish.
-It teaches you how to train and sustain focus while you carry out any assignment.
+It teaches you how to train and sustain focus while carrying out any assignment.